JsBergbau/MiTemperature2/README.md

 For example Raspbian Stretch has only Python 3.5.3.
 If you like to upgrade your Distribution to current Buster release follow this Tutorial https://pimylifeup.com/upgrade-raspbian-stretch-to-raspbian-buster/ If doing so: Omit the rpi-update step.

+If you like installing/compiling Python3.7 please take a look at this tutorial https://gist.github.com/SeppPenner/6a5a30ebc8f79936fa136c524417761d However it took about 5 hours to compile/run the regressiontests on a Raspberry PI3B.
+I use this compiled version directly without install.
+If you do, too, you have to change the first line in the script, pointing to your compiled Python version.
+For bluepy you can copy the bluepy-folder from home/pi/.local/lib/python3.7/site-packages/bluepy to <yourPath>Python-3.7.4/Lib and do a chmod +x bluepy-helper in <yourPath>Python-3.7.4/Lib/bluepy

 Prequisites: python3 bluez python3-pip bluepy
 install via